-Summer is here and that means that it’s time to start thinking about back-to-school marketing, sales, and promotions.
+Summer is here and that means it’s time to start thinking about back-to-school marketing, sales, and promotions.
 For ecommerce retailers, the next couple of months have the potential to be a lucrative sales period.

 Back-To-School Marketing Tactics for Online Sellers